pytorch/opacus/opacus/README.md

 ## Limitations of backward hooks
 The implementation of gradient clipping in autograd_grad_sample.py uses backward hooks to capture per-sample gradients.
 The `register_backward hook` function has a known issue being tracked at https://github.com/pytorch/pytorch/issues/598.
 However, this is the only known way of implementing this as of now (your suggestions and contributions are very welcome).
-The behavior has been verified to be correct for the layers currently supported by opacus.
+The behavior has been verified to be correct for the layers currently supported by Opacus.